Skiing Motor Control – Part 1

 In short, the transition from beginner level to upper levels is characterized first by restricting and then by progressively releasing the many degrees of movement freedom, obtaining greater motor amplitude and fluidity.

-Motor retention
+Motor Retention

 When we learn a movement or an action on skis, the process of motor retention initiates which consolidates whenever practicing.
 This allows our body to ‘remember’ those movements and actions even after not practicing them for a period of time.